valtech/aem-easy-content-upgrade/Readme.md

 * doActivateContainingPage(): activates the page that contains the current resource
 * doDeactivateContainingPage(): deactivates the page that contains the current resource
+* doTreeActivateContainingPage(): activates the page that contains the current resource AND all subpages
+* doTreeActivateContainingPage(boolean skipDeactivated): activates the page that contains the current resource AND all subpages.
+If "skipDeactivated" is set to true then deactivated pages will be ignored and not activated.

 ```java
 println aecu.contentUpgradeBuilder()